Quantum Computing for Query Containment of Conjunctive Queries: APPENDIX

 \subsection{RQ3: Parameter Sensitivity for QAOA}

 We explore the parameter sensitivity of QAOA on the 2-cycle-to-$i$-chain family, given its generic scaling behavior.
 Again, the experiments are run on simulators.
-We vary the number of layers (0, 2, 4, and~6) and compare the constrained and the unconstrained variant.
+We vary the number of layers (0, 2, 4, and~6) and compare the unconstrained and the constrained variant.

 \myparagraph{Results} Figure~\ref{fig:rainbow_chart_qrisp_cpu} shows how the solution probability changes with the input size as we vary QAOA parameters.
 Again, gray crosses indicate a solution probability of zero.
-On the simulator, increasing the number of layers reliably yields higher solution probabilities.
-The \QCP\ problem is rarely solved beyond about 20~binary variables with zero layers; adding layers lifts the probability.
-The most effective change is to enable constraints, as the constrained variant outperforms the unconstrained variant.
+The \QCP\ problem is rarely solved beyond 20~binary variables with zero layers; adding layers lifts the probability.
+Enabling constraints is very effective.

-\myparagraph{Discussion for RQ3} The results confirm that our standard configuration (30 iterations, 2 layers, 500 shots) is reasonable. \textbf{QAOA with constraints is very effective} in reducing the solution space and thus increasing the solution probabilities.
+\myparagraph{Discussion} The results confirm that our standard configuration (30 iterations, 2 layers, 500 shots) is reasonable. \textbf{QAOA with constraints is very effective} in reducing the solution space and thus increasing the solution probabilities.
 There are scenarios where we still find solutions for more than~40 binary variables, which is impressive given the exponential search space.